syntasso/workshop/writing-a-promise/README.md

 EOF
 ```
 <br>
-You will fill the `spec` scalars as you progress through the tutorial.
+You will fill in the fields under `spec` as you progress through the tutorial.

 ### <a name="define-crd">X-as-a-Service Custom Resource Definition: define your Promise API
 For the purpose of this tutorial, you will create an API that accepts a single `string` parameter called `name`.
 This API can be as complex or as simple as you design it to be.

-Add the below to the `xaasCrd` scalar in `jenkins-promise-template.yaml`.
+Replace the `xaasCrd` field in `jenkins-promise-template.yaml` with the complete field details below.
 Ensure the indentation is correct (`xaasCrd` is nested under `spec`).

 ```yaml
   xaasCrd: